-(Note) : There was a decrease of 117 employees compared to the end of the previous consolidated fiscal year.
-This is primarily associated with the absorption-type company split of System Product Division and the closing of the India branch.
+(Note) There was a decrease of 79 employees compared to the end of the previous consolidated fiscal year.
+This primarily associated with the Company's implementation of voluntary retirement solicitation.

-(4) Current situation of major lenders (as of March 31, 2019)
+(4) Current situation of major lenders (as of March 31, 2020)